elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 Replace `API_KEY` with your API key found on the profile page and `LOG_ID` with the id of the log you wish to log to.

-Finally create a new logger and start logging exceptions:
+Finally, create a new logger and start logging exceptions:

 ```csharp
 var logger = factory.CreateLogger("MyLog");